Joao-Peterson/super-figure/README.md

 # super-figure
-Super figure is a vscode extension that implements integration for Inkscape and Gimp as means to quickly launch and edit figures and see the results is your Latex or Markdown files.
+Super figure is a vscode extension that implements integration for Inkscape, Gimp and other image editors as means to quickly launch and edit figures and see the results is your Latex, Typst and Markdown files.

 This extension is inspired by the work of [Gilles Castel](https://castel.dev/post/lecture-notes-2/) and his [Vim plugin](https://github.com/gillescastel/inkscape-figures).
 May his blog not had a good SEO, i wouldn't have found it and had this idea, unfortunately he passed away in July 2022, so i'm dedicating this work to him as a thanks and to show that even in our passing, our work will continue to inspire others and move knowledge and human kind forwards, because we stand on the shoulder's of giants, rest in peace Gilles.

 # Features

-This extension enables you to launch image files from Latex or Markdown directly into a external image editor, like Inkscape and Gimp, for that just select the text and open the command palette with `ctrl+shift+p`, then search for `super figure`, a list of commands will be shown.
+This extension enables you to launch image files from Latex, Typst or Markdown directly into a external image editor, like Inkscape or Gimp, for that just select the text of the image filename, open the command palette with `ctrl+shift+p`, then search for `super figure`, a list of commands will be shown.

 Some key features:
 * Edit file externally with a simple command just by selecting the filepath!
-* Files will be crated based on a template if they not exist yet
+* Files will be created based on a template if they not exist yet
-* Ready to go snippets for Latex and Markdown via commands
+* Ready to go snippets for Latex, Typst and Markdown via commands
 * onSave commands for when extra work is needed after editing the file.
 Ex: Saving `svg` files to `pdf` and `tex` for latex.
 * Image file renaming
 * Keybindings